 The Ministerial Servants

-of wine, not greedy of dishonest gain, holding the sacred secret of the faith with a clean conscience.
+to a lot of wine, not greedy of dishonest gain, holding the sacred secret of the faith with a clean conscience.
 Also, let these be tested as to fitness first, then let them serve as ministers, as they are free from accusation.
-Women should likewise be serious, not
+Women should likewise be serious,

 and great freeness of speech in the faith in connection with Christ Jesus" (1 Timothy 3:8-10,12,13).

 are exactly the same as for the "elders".
 The only difference is the teaching requirement, which is not mentioned directly.
 However, the expression "great freeness of speech in the faith that is in Christ Jesus", suggests a verbal declaration or a public declaratin

 to the overseers to focus fully on their spiritual minister of prayer and teaching, to spiritually build the Christian congregation.
 More concretely, the ministerial servants are attendants for the material stewardship activities of the congregation, whether

-together and said: “It is not right for us to leave the word of God to distribute food to tables.
-So, brothers, select for yourselves seven reputable men from among you, full of spirit and wisdom, that we may appoint them over this necessary matter;
+and said: “It is not right for us to leave the word of God to distribute food to tables.
+So, brothers, select for yourselves seven reputable men from among you, full of spirit and wisdom, that we may appoint them over this necessary matter; but we will

-but we will devote ourselves to prayer and to the ministry of the word.”
-What they said was pleasing to the whole multitude, and they selected Stephen, a man full of faith and holy spirit, as well as Philip, Prochʹo·rus, Ni·caʹnor, Tiʹmon,
+devote ourselves to prayer and to the ministry of the word.”
+What they said was pleasing to the whole multitude, and they selected Stephen, a man full of faith and holy spirit, as well as Philip, Prochʹo·rus, Ni·caʹnor, Tiʹmon, Parʹme·nas,

 speech shortly before his death in martyrdom, denotes a great spiritual maturity that could have been that of a Christian overseer).
 What activity in the temple corresponds to the function of ministerial servant?
 To that of the non-priestly Levites who were

-who were serving the priesthood.
+serving the priesthood.
 The tribe of Levi, in its non-priestly part, were material stewards of the tabernacle (Numbers 1:47-53), and later of the temple (1 Kings 8:1-6).
-The non-priestly Levites were in the material service of the Aaronic Priesthood
+The non-priestly Levites were in the material service of the Aaronic Priesthood (Numbers

 3: 9,10: "You are to give the Levites to Aaron and his sons.
 They are given ones, given to him from the Israelites.
-You should appoint Aaron and his sons, and they are to carry out their priestly duties, and any unauthorized person who comes near
+You should appoint Aaron and his sons, and they are to carry out their priestly duties, and any unauthorized person who comes near should be

 Who does what ?